-- Slit widths $\geq 1''$. - No curved or tilted slits.
+- Slit widths $\geq 1''$ . - No curved or tilted slits.

 Observations that cannot be made within these constraints must use the conventional pre-image approach.
-We would expect that the first two constraints will be relaxed in future.
 There is currently no plan to support curved or tilted slits in PILMOS mode.

 7.2.2 Catalogue requirements